Thousands of drinkers each year decide to detox in January, and many realise just how much they like or need the occasional alcoholic drink.

 More people taking part in Dry January

-In its first year in 2013 nearly 4,500 people signed up to Alcohol Concern’s Dry January appeal, but that number has more than doubled with 10,000 people expected to take part this year.
+In its first year in 2013 nearly 4,500 people signed up to Alcohol Concern’s Dry January appeal, but that number has more than doubled and is steadily rising each year.

-Alcohol Concern’s director of campaigns, Emily Robinson, said: "Last year people told us they enjoyed the challenge.
+Alcohol Concern’s director of campaigns, Emily Robinson, said: "People told us they enjoyed the challenge.